Genivia/ugrep/README.md

            The --save-config option saves a `.ugrep' configuration file to the working directory with a subset of the options specified on the command line.
-The --save-config=FILE option saves the configuration to FILE.
+Only part of the specified options are saved that do not cause searches to fail when combined with other options.
+The --save- config=FILE option saves the configuration to FILE.
 The configuration is written to standard output when FILE is a `-'.

     GLOBBING
-           Globbing is used by options -g, --include, --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from and --ignore-files to match pathnames and basenames in recursive searches.
+           Globbing is used by options -g (--glob and --iglob), --include, --include-dir, --include-from, --exclude, --exclude-dir, --exclude-from
+           and --ignore-files to match pathnames or basenames in recursive searches.
            Glob arguments for these options should be quoted to prevent shell globbing.

            Globbing supports gitignore syntax and the corresponding matching rules, except that a glob normally matches files but not directories.
 If a glob